 5. Learn from the process

 Whether it’s your first time filing taxes as a business, or you’ve been doing it for years, there is almost always something to learn from the process.
-Get familiar with the terminology and how things generally work, and it will make the process much easier the next time around.
+And, if you still have questions about tax-time tips or terminology, you can always check out our Finance Fundamentals eBook.
 As you become more familiar with the tax do’s and tax don’ts, you’ll save both time and money each year.

 Are you prepared for tax season?
 If not, it’s time to get moving.
 Use these tips along with guidance from a tax professional to get your business ready.

 Editor’s note: This article consists of general recommendations and is not intended to serve as financial, tax or legal advice.
 Please consult a tax professional regarding the obligations and regulations that pertain to your business.
 This article was originally published in 2018 and has been updated for accuracy and relevance.